What is an Email Chain and When Should You Use It?

 3. Summarize key information: Consolidating important information in your threads will make it easier for the new participants to understand its relevance.

-4. Use formatting options: Use bullet points and numbering to enhance the email thread structure and create a simpler overview.
+4. Use formatting options: Use bullet points and proper email format and numbering to enhance the email thread structure and create a simpler overview.
+Keep the email attachments minimal to avoid cluttered views.

 5. Archive or file email threads: Regularly clean up and archive your email strings to organize and make it easier to locate conversations.